Virginia Board of Counseling

 Q: When must I have the required number of continuing competency hours completed in order to renew my license?

 A: The current requirement must be completed with the renewal of licensure prior to June 30.
-You will be required to sign a certification on your renewal form that you have met the continuing competency requirements.
-Falsification on the form is a violation of law and may subject you to disciplinary action.
+You will be required attest that you have met the continuing competency requirements.
+Falsification is a violation of law and may subject you to disciplinary action.

 Q: I am dually licensed by the Board of Counseling, must I complete 20 hours of continuing competency for each license?